AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 ### Nesting if...else

 It is perfectly OK to put one `if...else` statement inside another one--to nest them.
-For example, we could update our waether forecast application to show a further set of choices depending on what the temperature is:
+For example, we could update our weather forecast application to show a further set of choices depending on what the temperature is:
 ```
 if (choice === 'sunny') {
     if (temperature < 86) {